Recently updated on August 23rd, 2023 at 12:47 pm

 But, for basic roughing work, also be aware that you can do a lot with just the main sub-categories.
 This is due to the size of the “sweet spot” that relates feeds and speeds to good results in a material, together with the relative hardness of the woods (or other materials) versus the cutters (HSS or Carbide).

-The Sweet Spot determines how the relationship between speed (spindle rpm) and feedrate need to come together for good cutting results.
+The Sweet Spot determines how the relationship between speed (spindle speed rpm) and feedrate need to come together for good cutting results.
 A typical Sweet Spot looks like this schematically: